Jim

 World Control, Black Helicopters over America, OKbomb!, Saucers of the Illuminati,

-Men In Black, Keith was extremely worried before he was admitted to hospital,
+the Men In Black - Keith was extremely worried before he was admitted

-confiding to a friend that he was afraid he would never be released alive.
+to hospital, and had confided to a friend that he was afraid he would never

-history of circulating conspiracy stories through small press zines such as
+his research through small press magazines such as

 Dharma Combat and Notes from the Hangar.
-Conspiracy speculation
+Following his death,

-about Keith’s "accident" was rife.
-After Keith's death, the
+speculation about Keith’s "accident" became rife.
+After Keith's

-state of Minnesota cancelled all knee surgery for a brief period after three
+death, the state of Minnesota cancelled all knee surgery for a brief period

-patients died: and Cryolife, a tissue bank outside of Atlanta, Georgia, was
+after three patients died: and Cryolife, a tissue bank outside of Atlanta,

-found to have supplied cadaver tissues tainted by a form of clostridium bacteria
+Georgia, was found to have supplied cadaver tissues tainted by a form of clostridium

 – the same pathogen which had killed Ron